Kaepernick Won. The NFL Lost.

 Of course not.

-For one, the depositions showed just how much league owners were petrified of President Trump, who had loudly criticized the player protests.
-According to The Wall Street Journal, Dallas Cowboys owner Jerry Jones testified in a deposition that in a phone conversation with Trump, the president told him, “This is a very winning, strong issue for me” and “Tell everybody, you can’t win this one.
+For one, the depositions showed just how much league owners were petrified of President Donald Trump, who had loudly criticized the player protests.
+According to The Wall Street Journal, Jerry Jones, who owns the Dallas Cowboys, testified in a deposition that the president had told him in a phone conversation, “This is a very winning, strong issue for me,” and “Tell everybody you can’t win this one.
 This one lifts me.”

-There are some who already are criticizing Kaepernick for settling, not realizing how rare it is to see the NFL backed into a corner, especially by a player.
+Some are already criticizing Kaepernick for settling, not realizing how rare it is to see the NFL backed into a corner, especially by a player.
 Tom Brady, arguably the greatest quarterback ever, couldn’t beat the NFL in court.
 Even he eventually had to accept his four-game suspension for Deflategate in 2016.

-But too often, the NFL has shown an embarrassing commitment to being on the wrong side of history for the sake of profits.
-The league settled a $1 billion class-action concussion lawsuit brought forth by former players, but in the process, the league wasted a lot of time looking absolutely foolish denying their culpability.
-And regardless of the money they spent trying to make the issue go away, concussions and head trauma still haven’t disappeared from the public consciousness.
+But too often the NFL has shown an embarrassing commitment to being on the wrong side of history for the sake of profits.
+The league settled a $1 billion class-action concussion lawsuit brought by former players, but in the process, the NFL wasted a lot of time looking absolutely foolish denying its culpability.
+And regardless of the money it spent trying to make the issue go away, concussions and head trauma still haven’t disappeared from the public consciousness.

-I still doubt that Kaepernick ever plays in the NFL again, but the point of suing the NFL wasn’t necessarily about resuming his football career.
+I still doubt that Kaepernick will ever play in the NFL again, but the point of suing the NFL wasn’t necessarily about resuming his football career.
 It was about holding the league accountable for something that was entirely preventable.

 We want to hear what you think about this article.
 Submit a letter to the editor or write to letters@theatlantic.com.